quii/CS-Popupper-TDD/readme.md

 </pre>

 ## Client side coffeescript.
-There is a CakeFile with a watch method so you can write Coffeescript client side code and have it automagically compile for you.
+There is a CakeFile with a watch:js method so you can write Coffeescript client side code and have it automagically compile for you.

 Put your client files in a "client-coffee" directory in the root folder and add them to the appFiles array in the CakeFile.